 5. Good, better, best.

 As you go through your homeschooling year, you may begin to see problems with the curriculum choices you made last summer.
 When this happens, you may be tempted to spend more than you have.
-Don’t be fooled!
-Don’t allow Satan to steal from you!
-Pay cash only, and be patient as you build your skills, your library, and your teaching supplies.

 Can’t afford something you’re needing?
-Search online for a free option that will hold you over until you can afford “the best.”
-You may find later that the free choice really was God’s best for you after all, saving you a lot of money.
-Learn to be content, and learn to accept the bounty the Lord has given you, always waiting expectantly for Him to provide all good things to you.
+Pray.
+Be content and resourceful until you can afford “the best.”
+You may find later that your current, scary situation really was God’s best for you after all, saving you a lot of money.

 Leave a Reply